mikedidomizio/tab-group-helper/README.md

 This will launch the extension in your browser.
 At this time the global `chrome` requests will throw errors but this is good enough for a lot of development.

+### Hot Reloading extension

+`yarn watch`

+Will build the extension, load the `./build` directory as an unpacked extension.
+This will hot reload changes.

 ### Building the extension

-`yarn build-ext` will build the extension into the `./build` directory with the manifest.
-Loading the unpacked folder into Chrome extensions will add it.
-Although the extension does not have hot reloading while developing, running the command again should automatically reload the extension in your browser
+`yarn build-ext` will build the extension into the `./dist` directory with the manifest.
+Loading the directory as an unpacked extension into Chrome.